bobbyiliev/introduction-to-bash-scripting/content/003-bash-hello-world.md

 ./devdojo.sh
 ```

-You will see a "Hello Wolrd" message on the screen.
+You will see a "Hello World" message on the screen.

 Another way to run the script would be: